giobarb/WSUS/README.md

 ![WSUS Folder Structure under C:/ drive](https://raw.githubusercontent.com/giobarb/FUCK-WSUS/main/Images/folderStructureWSUS.png)After you run the _LocalDCGPOExport.ps1_ file you will receive a .csv as an attachment to your mail message, you put this file into your clients folder name, for example _Contoso_ as such.
 ![Content of your client folder](https://raw.githubusercontent.com/giobarb/FUCK-WSUS/main/Images/ContentOfClientFolder.png)

-After this just run the RemoteTSWSUS.ps1, and you will get a log alongside an HTML report in your OUT_ERR and OUT_LOG folders.
+After this just run the RemoteTSWSUS.ps1, and you will get a log alongside an HTML report in your OUT_ERR and ARCH folders.